yaml/yaml-spec/spec/spec.md

 [JSON's RFC^] requires that [mappings] [keys] merely "SHOULD" be [unique], while YAML insists they "MUST" be.
-Technically, YAML therefore complies with the JSON spec, choosing to treat duplicates as an error.
+Technically, YAML therefore complies with the JSON specification, choosing to treat duplicates as an error.
 In practice, since JSON is silent on the semantics of such duplicates, the only portable JSON files are those with unique keys, which are therefore valid YAML files.